kevintrankt/color-code-gcal/README.md

 ### Error: Google hasn't verified this app
 I didn't get this error on my work email, but I ran into it when testing things on my personal email.
 More info about verification can be found [here](https://developers.google.com/apps-script/guides/client-verification#requesting_verification).

 If you get this error, you can click **Advanced** followed by **Go to X Project (unsafe)** to bypass verification.
-As mentioned above, the script simply changes the color of your events and ever sends data to any other tool.
+As mentioned above, the script simply changes the color of your events and never sends data to any other tool.